-As a result Mr Glenn recommends that the two Redwoods be protected under the District Plan.
+As a result, Mr Glenn recommends that the two Redwoods be protected under the District Plan.

-That the submission of Arrowtown Village Association [3/2.2] be accepted and that the further submission of Philip Scott [3/2.2.1] be rejected.
+That the submission of Arrowtown Village Association [3/2.2] is accepted and that the further submission of Philip Scott [3/2.2.1] is rejected.

-And that the following amendments be made to the Plan Change
+And that the following amendments be made to the District Plan

+Appendix 3

-Appendix 3 Inventory of Protected Features 2 Arrowtown and Environs Heritage Trees - Arrowtown
+Inventory of Protected Features

+2 Arrowtown and Environs

+Heritage Trees - Arrowtown

-Ref No Map Ref Description Legal Desc Valn Ref 277 27 Redwoods (2), "The Old Manse" 51 Manse Road Identified LOT 1-4 DP 342248 2918410007-10
+Ref No Map Ref Description Legal Desc Valn Ref 277 27 Wellingtonia (Sequoiadendron giganteum) (2), "The Old Manse", 51 Manse Road LOT 1-4 DP 342248 2918410007-10